garrardkitchen/resume/content/blog/principles.md

 This means that we need to design our classes in such a way that it's new responsibilities or functionalities should be added easily when new requirements come.

 One technique for implementing new functionality is by creating new derived classes.
-These are to inherit from base classes.
+A derived class will inherit from base class.
 Another approach is to allow the 'client' to access the original class with an abstract interface.
-I sometimes see this as removing if statements.
-Not sure everybody would agree with this assessment though.
+I sometimes think of this simply as removing `if statements` by extension but I'm not convinced everybody would agree with this assessment though.

-So, in short, if there's a change in requirement or any new requirements, instead of touching the existing functionality, it is better to create new derived classes and leave the original class implementation.
+So, in short, if there's an amendment or any new features required, instead of touching the existing functionality, it is better to create new derived class and leave the original class implementation.
 Well, that's the advice!
 I worry about the **class explosion** and if you're attempting to do this on top of not so perfect code!

 ##### Closed modification: